Fenrir-04/Algo-Media/README.md

 🎯 **Algo-Media**

 Welcome to Algo-Media! 🎉 Algo-Media is a React-based video streaming application that allows users to watch YouTube videos.
-It utilizes the YouTube v3 API provided by RapidAPI to fetch and display videos.
+It utilizes the official YouTube v3 API from Google to fetch and display videos.

 <div align="center">
   <br>